GYUHO Lee © 2026

 07. Design Outcome

-Numbers That Changed
+Numbers That Changed the Journey

+Small structural changes led to clearer decisions, faster progress, and less friction.
 These outcomes are based on lightweight prototype testing and comparative task observation, designed to validate directional behavioral shifts rather than production-scale KPIs.

 leafless tree on the field near the lake